mindspore-ai/docs/docs/mindspore/source_en/features/index.rst

                               <span class="doc-head-content">Programming Forms</span>
                            </div>
                            <div class="doc-article-desc">
-                              Provide dynamic diagrams, static diagrams, dynamic and static unified programming form, so that developers can take into account the development efficiency and execution performance.
+                              Provide dynamic and static unified programming form, which can take into account the development efficiency and execution performance.
                            </div>
                         </div>
                      </a>